Limiting empirical spectral distribution for the non-backtracking matrix of an Erd\H{o}s-R\'enyi random graph: Introduction

 The central question of the current paper is the following:

 \begin{question} What can be said about the eigenvalues of the non-backtracking matrix $B$ of random graphs as $|V|\to \infty$? \end{question}

 The non-backtracking matrix was proposed by Hashimoto \cite{H89}.
 The spectrum of the non-backtracking matrix for random graphs was studied by Angel, Friedman, and Hoory \cite{AFH} in the case where the underlying graph is the tree covering of a finite graph.
-Motivated by the question of community detection (see \cite{Krz13,M2014,MNS13,MNS15}), Bordenave, Lelarge, and Massouli\'e \cite{BLM} determined the size of the largest eigenvalue and gave bounds for the sizes of all other eigenvalues for non-backtracking matrices when the underlying graph is drawn from a generalization of Erd\H os-R\`enyi random graphs called the Stochastic Block Model (see \cite{HLL1983}), and this work was further extended to the Degree-Corrected Stochastic Block Model (see \cite{KN2011}) by Gulikers, Lelarge, and Massouli\'e \cite{GLM}.
-In the recent work of Benaych-Georges, Bordenave and Knowles \cite{BBK17}, they studied the spectral radii of the sparse inhomogeneous Erd\H{o}s-R\'{e}nyi graph through a novel application of the non-backtracking matrices.
+Motivated by the question of community detection (see \cite{Krz13,M2014,MNS13,MNS15}), Bordenave, Lelarge, and Massouli\'e \cite{BLM} determined the size of the largest eigenvalue and gave bounds for the sizes of all other eigenvalues for non-backtracking matrices when the underlying graph is drawn from a generalization of Erd\H os-R\'{e}nyi random graphs called the Stochastic Block Model (see \cite{HLL1983}), and this work was further extended to the Degree-Corrected Stochastic Block Model (see \cite{KN2011}) by Gulikers, Lelarge, and Massouli\'e \cite{GLM}.
+In recent work, Benaych-Georges, Bordenave and Knowles \cite{BBK17} studied the spectral radii of the sparse inhomogeneous Erd\H{o}s-R\'{e}nyi graph through a novel application of non-backtracking matrices.
+Stephan and Massouli{\'e} \cite{SM20} also conducted a study on the non-backtracking spectra of weighted inhomogeneous random graphs.